-Fernandez's research focuses on educational policy issues.
-Overarching themes in his writing include graduate education, STEM research policy, education and skill formation, free speech and academic freedom, and civic engagement.
+Fernandez's research focuses on educational policy issues such as graduate education, STEM education and research policy, education and skill formation, free speech and academic freedom, civic engagement, and international higher education.

 Discusses academic freedom in the wake of the 2006 Garcetti v.
 Ceballos U.S. Supreme Court case.